kishoreavgk/EncryptCSV/README.md

    c.
 EncryptCSV.exe is created under dist folder can be executed from the input.csv file path to recreate the required output.csv
 4. Script can be directly executed as below,
    a. python EncryptCSV.py
+5. It took 34 mins approximately to process the input file of 18.7 GB